POSITION TITLE: Media & Communications Assistant – Team Lead

 - Using the online application form, please fill out the required information and upload / provide links to your cover letter, resume, and CREATIVE STORYTELLING EXERCISE.

-- Complete applications are due no later than Monday, March 22 at noon.
+- Complete applications are due no later than Monday, March 21st at 12pm.

 * All applicants are strongly encouraged to take advantage of the free services offered through the YorkU Career Education & Development Centre for resume, cover letter, and interview support.